A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \subsection{Experimental results}

-We deploy our algorithm on experimental data from M. H. Abobeih et al~\cite{abobeihOnesecondCoherenceSingle2018}, consisting of dynamical decoupling measurements on a single NV in diamond with natural 1.1\% abundance of $^{13}$C isotopes, pre-selected only for the absence of strongly coupled $^{13}$C spins (with hyperfine coupling larger than 500 kHz).
+We deploy our algorithm on experimental data from M. H. Abobeih et al.~\cite{abobeihOnesecondCoherenceSingle2018}, consisting of dynamical decoupling measurements on a single NV in diamond with natural 1.1\% abundance of $^{13}$C isotopes, pre-selected only for the absence of $^{13}$C spins with hyperfine coupling larger than 500 kHz.
 Data was collected at cryogenic temperature, exploiting single-shot electron spin readout through spin-selective resonant excitation, with average fidelity $95$\% \cite{abobeihOnesecondCoherenceSingle2018}.

 The experimental signal has been processed with an ansatz for the posterior containing $K=40$ spins, i.e. $80$ spin parameters.
-The batch size was set to $\mathcal{B}=256$, and the number of training steps to $I=4096$.
-The threshold on the hyperfine has been decreased to $A_\perp^{\text{th}} = 20 \kHz$ compared to the simulations in the previous section.
-The other parameters are identical to the simulated estimation discussed in Section \ref{subsec:simulation_results}.
+The batch size was set to $\mathcal{B}=256$, and we used the L$_1$ regularization with $\sigma=10^{-2}$, and $R=500$.
+The threshold on the hyperfine coupling has been decreased to $A_\perp^{\text{th}} = 3 \,\kHz$ compared to the simulations in the previous section.
+The other parameters are identical to the simulated estimation discussed in Section~\ref{subsec:simulation_results}.

-As illustrated in Fig. \ref{fig:experimental}, we are able to successfully identify at least $8$ strongly coupled spins from the experimental data.
-All the other identified spins above threshold, and below threshold contribute to the fit of the signal.
-Instead of the ground truth we have reported the hyperfine coupling estimated in~\cite{jungDeepLearningEnhanced2021}, with the exception of a spin with $A_z \sim 1.3 \MHz$, which has been excluded for the sake of visualization.
-The training time of the posterior for the experimental data is $11$ min.
+As illustrated in Fig.~\ref{fig:experimental}, we are able to successfully identify at least $8$ spins from the experimental data.
+All the other identified spins above threshold, and below threshold, contribute to the fit of the signal.
+As ground truth values are not available in the experiment, we report with red dots the hyperfine couplings estimated in previous work by K. Jung \textit{et al.}~\cite{jungDeepLearningEnhanced2021}.
+In~\cite{jungDeepLearningEnhanced2021} the authors identify $14$ spins using only the same $N_{\pi}=32$ DD dataset that we have processed, but extended to $\tau \in [6, 50] \,\mu s$.
+The training time of the posterior for the experimental data is $8$ min, to be compared with $8$\,h for the model training and $50$\,s of processing for each spin of the deep learning approach.

-The spins not used in the explanation of the signal (i.e. with couplings close to zero) are pushed into the blind zone by L$_2$ regularization and pruned by the thresholding.
-The confidence that the environment comprises 13 spins is $p_{13} = 0.4545$, the total signal acquisition time ($T_\text{tot}$) is 2 minutes, and the coherence time is estimated to be $T_2 = 8$ ms.
+The spins not used in the explanation of the signal (i.e. with couplings close to zero) are pushed into the blind zone by regularization and pruned by the thresholding.
+The confidence that the environment comprises $22$ spins is $p_{22} = 0.2042$, the total signal acquisition time ($T_\text{tot}$) is $16$ minutes.